 Problem Possible Cause and/or Remedy Range will not function.
 Range is not connected to electrical power: Have electrician check power circuit breaker, wiring, and fuses.
+Oven does not operate in self-clean.
+Door is not shut tight enough for automatic door latch to lock.
+Oven is not clean after self- clean cycle.
+Temperature control knob not rotated all the way past clean until it stops.
 Broil does not work.
 Temperature control knob is rotated too far past broil position.
+Door will not open.
+Oven is still in self-clean mode.
+If oven is hot, door latch will release when safe temperature is reached.
 Oven light will not work.
 Light bulb is burned out.
 Range is not connected to power.
 Igniters will not work.
 Circuit is tripped.
 Fuse is blown.
 Range is not connected to power.
 Igniters sparking but no flame ignition.
 Gas supply valve is in "OFF" position.
-Gas supply is interrupted. lgniters sparking continuously after flame ignition.
-Power supply is not grounded.
+Gas supply is interrupted.
+Igniters sparking continuously after flame Power supply is not grounded. ignition.
 Power supply polarity is reversed.
 Igniters are wet or dirty.
-Burner ignites but flame is large, distorted, or yellow.
-Burner ports are clogged.
+Burner ignites but flame is Burner ports are clogged. large, distorted, or yellow.
 Unit is being operated on wrong type of gas.
 Air shutters not properly adjusted.
 Strong odor and/or smoke is noticed first few times oven is used.
 This is normal burn off of insulation and protective oils in oven.
 This will go away after using oven a few times.
 Oven indicator light on; oven will not heat Oven is operating properly.
 Unit will resume heating function once it has cooled.